-Fallon National Wildlife Refuge provides recreation opportunities to visitors who enjoy getting away from it all.
+Fallon National Wildlife Refuge provides limited recreation opportunities to visitors who enjoy getting away from it all.
 But a trip to Fallon NWR is not for the casual visitor - it takes a lot of planning and awareness to enjoy viewing the unique landscape and diverse wildlife found here.
 Regulation of recreation activities allows for public enjoyment of the refuge while still protecting the wildlife and habitats.
 The refuge is always open, there are no entrance gates or fees, and there are no visitor facilities within the refuge boundary.
+There is no cell service, and most roads are either un-maintained or cross through private lands.

-Other prohibitions on the refuge are no fishing, no dogs off-leash; no OHV/ATV/UTV vehicles; no collecting of plants, animals, minerals, antlers and artifacts.
+Other prohibitions on the refuge are no fishing, no dogs off-leash, no trash disposal; no OHV/ATV/UTV vehicles; no collecting of plants, animals, minerals, antlers and artifacts.

 All public services are available in Fallon, NV.
 Information is available through the Fallon Chamber of Commerce at (775) 423-2544, or the Fallon Tourism office at (775) 423-4556.